 THE 4 KEY WAYS TO SELL YOUR HOUSE EXPLAINED

-Make the right choice: Sell your house online or in person from the options available - Estate agents, auction houses, quick cash sale companies or selling privately?
+Make the right choice: Sell your house online or in person from the options available - Estate agents, auction houses, quick cash sale firm or selling privately?

 Published by the Housebuyers4U team, June 2015

 C H A P T E R 1

 What are your options?Thank you for showing your interest in Home Selling Options – a comprehensive guide put together by the experts at housebuyers4u.
 As a homeowner, you would want to sell your home as smoothly as possible and this is why we’ve come up with this simple, easy to understand guide.
 Whether that involves selling your house online using cash home buyers or hiring an estate agent who you can deal with face to face, we are positive our guide can help.
 You can find everything you want to know about the different property selling options in the UK.
 Not only we will discuss the pros, cons of every option, you will also get to know the right way to go about it.
 Let’s not wait any longer and get started.

 The Home selling process is not the easiest!
 Stats available at www.rightmove.co.uk show that less than 50% of the properties put on the market managed to sell.